Merkel marks 70 years of Marshall Plan amid concern at Trump

-BERLIN (AP) — German Chancellor Angela Merkel is marking the 70th anniversary of the launch of the Marshall Plan to rebuild Europe, remarking pointedly that the U.S. embrace of open markets served America’s own interests.
+BERLIN (AP) — German Chancellor Angela Merkel on Wednesday marked the 70th anniversary of the Marshall Plan, remarking pointedly that the U.S. embrace of open markets in post-World War II Europe served America’s own interests.

-Then-Secretary of State George C. Marshall outlined an aid plan for post-World War II Europe in a 1947 speech at Harvard University that kicked off what became known as the Marshall Plan.
+Then-Secretary of State George C. Marshall outlined an aid plan for Europe in a June 1947 speech at Harvard University that kicked off what became known as the Marshall Plan.
+The anniversary comes amid concern in Europe and elsewhere about President Donald Trump’s “America first” approach to trade and other matters.

-Former U.S. Secretary of State Henry Kissinger, speaking alongside Merkel on Wednesday, said that Marshall’s speech “proclaimed above all the end of American isolationism.”
+Former U.S. Secretary of State Henry Kissinger, who joined Merkel in Berlin to commemorate it, said that Marshall’s speech “proclaimed above all the end of American isolationism.”

-The anniversary comes amid concern in Europe and elsewhere about President Donald Trump’s “America first” approach.
+Neither he nor Merkel referred directly to Trump or his administration.
+The German leader, however, stressed the importance of standing up for shared values, of balancing interests and trying to create “win-win situations.”

 Most Read Stories